-Changing hormones and nerve activity during menstrual cycle predispose women to knee injuries, researchers findNovember 15th, 2012 in Health /
+Changing hormones and nerve activity during menstrual cycle predispose women to knee injuries, researchers findNovember 15, 2012 in Medicine & Health / Health

 (Medical Xpress)—Hormone changes during a woman's menstrual cycle and the resulting fluctuations in nerve activity may be a major reason female athletes have more knee injuries than their male counterparts, according to a new study from The University of Texas at Austin's College of Education.